rahman-nero/x11-framework/README.md

 ### Introduction

 > Under development.
-Doesn't recommend using
+Don't recommend using

 The framework provides with easy API for building application on X11.